The intersection of structure and strategy

 Mr. Muhlendorf and his family live in the Virginia Beach area and are “passionate about environmental issues” related to the Chesapeake Bay.
 He is involved with many fundraising activities for Jewish charities, both local and national.
 He also continues his charitable planning roots by assisting local charities with funding their endowments through creative designs.
 His family can often be found combing a beach for shells and tidal pools, or on a sailboat.

 Disclosure: Jonathan Muhlendorf is a Registered Representative of Lincoln Financial Advisors Corp.
 Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker-dealer (member SIPC) and registered investment advisor.
 Insurance offered through Lincoln affiliates and other fine companies.
-Muhlendorf Shepherd Financial Group is not affiliated with Lincoln Financial Advisors Corp.
+Envision Wealth Management is a marketing name for registered representatives of Lincoln Financial Advisors Corp.
 CRN-1256206-072215

 Photography by Christopher Winton-Stahle